MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>Azure Blob Storage</h3>
                         <p>by <a href="https://www.accenture.com">Accenture</a></p>
                         <p>The Azure Blob Storage connector will crawl content from the Azure Blob Container.
-Each blob is submitted with its metadata (size, location, last accessed, etc.).
+Each blob is submitted with its metadata (size, location, last accessed, and so on.).
 Updates are discovered automatically.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://contentanalytics.digital.accenture.com/display/aspire40/Azure+Blob+Storage+Connector"><font color="0065BA">More details</font></a>
                         </p>